-I was born and raised in Edinburgh, a place that’s so closely linked with the creation of Harry Potter that it’s part of the fabric.
+I spent a lot of time in Edinburgh, a place that’s so closely linked with the creation of Harry Potter that it’s part of the fabric.

 Everyone in the city knows that a young single mum named Joanne Rowling used to spend her days writing in what is now the Elephant House café.
 Well, actually, some people disagree with that.